Around the Bend

 Sir, you attend the call and stay here.
 I will take a look and come back.
 Doctor Amma may be calling you.

 Thomas: Hello, Mary, no we are still on the road.
-Yes it is a long walk.
+Yes, it is a long walk.
 It is nice here.
 Only that we are yet to get a coffee or tea.
 There are no shops here.
-Yes we have covered almost four kilometres now.
-There is another junction two kilometres from here.
-I think we will have to go all the way there for a tea now.
+Yes, we have covered almost four kilometers now.
+There is another junction two kilometers from here.
+I think we will have to go all the way down there for a cup of tea now.
 Have the kids gone to school?
 Ok, I think we will go all the way down and have our breakfast also before going back up.
 If Brigit calls, thank her for the house.
 And tell her it is a haunted house.
 I couldn’t sleep last night.
 All kinds of nightmares.
 Didn’t tell anything to Bhaskaran.
 He is already scared of being here and wants to go to Shornur where his cousin has a house near the river.
 OK.
 There is a crowd near the next curve.
 Looks like an accident.
 Bhaskaran has gone there to see what it is.
-He has come back.
+He is coming back.
 I will call you later.

 Thomas: So bad.
 This was what the idiot was rushing out for.
 Anyway, I will go and meet the inspector.
 You go back home.
 I think you are right.
 Let’s look for another house.